Coronavirus in St. Louis: Bayer to close Creve Coeur campus as employee is tested for COVID-19

 Bayer announced their campus will be closed "until further notice" for cleaning and out of an "abundance of caution."
 The company is also closing The Climate Corporation facility which is also in Creve Coeur.

-St. Louis coronavirus: Family breaks quarantine attending Villa father-daughter dance, prompting school closure
+St. Louis coronavirus: Family breaks quarantine attending Villa father-daughter dance, prompting school closures

 The family of the St. Louis County woman who tested positive for COVID-19 broke quarantine and attended a father-daughter school dance Saturday evening at Villa Duchesne, County Executive Sam Page said.